 With rapidly rising fuel prices, could installing solar photovoltaics be a good option for your home?

 Fuel price rises are obviously a pressing concern at the moment.
 The Energy Saving Trust cites the current average price of electricity as 20.06p/kWh and this is set to rise with the energy price cap increases in April.

-Solar PV is suitable for around 95% of all homes.
+Solar panels are suitable for around 95% of all homes.
 It can be installed in a range of places, and not necessarily just south-facing roofs.
-So long as the roof is not shaded, solar PV is suitable for apex and flat roofs, and even fields!
-Solar PV is also often now deemed acceptable in conservation areas as ‘permitted development’, so long as not visible from main roads.
+So long as the roof is not shaded, solar panels are suitable for apex and flat roofs, and even fields!
+Solar panels are also often now deemed acceptable in conservation areas as ‘permitted development’, so long as not visible from main roads.
 It is quite a flexible renewable technology as well, easy and quick to install, something that can be stand-alone and added to, as well as requiring minimal maintenance.